hybridgroup/artoo/README.md

 Once the robot or group is working, you can view the main API page at the host and port specified.

-## CLI:
+## Console:

-Artoo includes Robi, a Command Line Interface (CLI) based on Pry (http://pryrepl.org/) to allow you to interactively control your robot.
+Artoo includes Robi, a console based on Pry (http://pryrepl.org/) to allow you to interactively debug and control your robot.

 ```
 robi ./examples/hello.rb